Frances Farmer: 1942–1949: Legal troubles and psychiatric confinement

 By January 1943, Farmer had failed to pay the remainder of her fine, and a bench warrant was issued for her arrest.
 At almost the same time, a studio hairdresser filed an assault charge alleging that Farmer had hit her in the face and dislocated her jaw on set.
-Shortly after, Farmer was allegedly seen running down Sunset Boulevard topless after getting into a brawl at a bar.
-On January 14, 1943, police went to the Knickerbocker to arrest her, but she did not surrender peacefully and was dragged from the hotel naked.
+Farmer had just begun working on the Monogram Pictures film, I Escaped from the Gestapo (1943).
+By her own admission, Farmer was by this time in a poor state of mental health.
+She stated that she was feeling as though she were "slipping away" and she realized she was behaving in a "peculiar manner," suffering with constant head pain and a nervous twitch in one eye; the pain was so intense that she could hardly bear to sit for make-up or have her hair combed.
+On January 13, 1943, she left the studio abruptly and went back to her room at the Knickerbocker Hotel and collapsed.
+Later that day, police went to the Knickerbocker to arrest her, but she did not surrender peacefully.
+Farmer stated that she fought the arresting officers and had to be dragged forcibly through the hotel lobby kicking and screaming.

 At her hearing the following morning, Farmer behaved erratically.
 She claimed the police had violated her rights; demanded an attorney; and threw an inkwell at the judge.
 When asked about her drinking habits, Farmer told the judge: "I put liquor in my milk ... in my coffee and in my orange juice."
 She also admitted to regularly drinking benzedrine.
 The judge sentenced her to 180 days in jail.
 While being taken from the courtroom, Farmer knocked down a policeman and bruised another, along with a matron; she ran to a phone booth where she tried to call her attorney, but was subdued by the police.
 When they physically carried her away, she shouted: "Have you ever had a broken heart?"